molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Unit tests isolates a piece of code to scrutinize all its details.
 Creating and injecting fake dependencies is essential for unit tests.
 This technique is double-edged – it is powerful and dangerous at the same time.
 We need to set up rules to apply the technique safely.

+A fake implementation must have the same shape the original.
+If the dependency is a function, the fake must have the same signature, meaning the same parameters and the same return value.
+If the dependency is an object, the fake must have the same public API, meaning the same methods and properties.

-A fake implementation must have the same shape, the same public API as the original.
-It does not need to be complete, but sufficient enough to act as a replacement.
+The fake does not need to be complete, but sufficient enough to act as a replacement.
 Like a fake building on a movie set, the outer shape needs to be indistinguishable from an original.
 But behind the authentic facade, there is only a wooden scaffold.

 The biggest danger of creating a fake is that it does not properly mimic the original.
 Even if the fake resembles the original at the time of writing the code, it might easily get of sync later when the original is changed.